 \subsection{Electrical Interconnects}

-Electrical interconnects can be considered as the traditional on-chip communication medium which most of the MPSoCs use today.
-Bus-based architectures are simple and straightforward while there are many topologies in NoCs.
-Figure~\ref{fig:noc_topologies} shows some of the commonly used 2-D topologies in electrical NoCs which are namely ring, star, mesh and torus.
+Electrical interconnects are the traditional on-chip communication medium that most MPSoCs use today.
+Bus-based architectures are simple, while there are many topologies in NoCs.
+Figure~\ref{fig:noc_topologies} shows some of the commonly used 2-D topologies in electrical NoCs: ring, star, mesh and torus.
+Apart from these many complex topologies have been proposed and have shown to be more scalable (flattened butterfly, dragonfly, hierarchical ring, etc).
+For example, some DNN accelerators use tree-based configurable interconnection~\cite{kwon2018maeri}.
 2-D Mesh is the most commonly used topology in electrical NoCs.
-In a mesh topology, each node is connected to four other nodes: North, South, East and West neighbours (Figure~\ref{fig:mesh_noc_and_router_micro}).
+In a mesh topology, each node is connected to four other nodes: North, South, East and West neighbors (Figure~\ref{fig:mesh_noc_and_router_micro}).
+3-D topologies have been proposed by~\cite{pavlidis20073} by stacking IPs.
+The main architectural difference with 2-D NoC is that a 3-D NoC will have vertical links to communicate across layers.
+3-D NoCs have fewer average hop counts for communication, leading to improved performance and power consumption.
 Most electrical NoCs use the similar network model discussed in Section 2.1.
-Both NoC based and bus based electrical interconnects can be seen in commercial designs.
+Both NoC- and bus-based electrical interconnects can be seen in commercial designs.
 A typical NoC will use virtual channels for flow control.
-Figure~\ref{fig:mesh_noc_and_router_micro} shows the routing micro-architecture of a virtual channel based router which is commonly used in electrical NoCs.
-The following are the main components and their functionalities in electrical NoCs.
+Figure~\ref{fig:mesh_noc_and_router_micro} shows the routing micro-architecture of a virtual channel-based router, which is commonly used in electrical NoCs.
+The followings are the main components and their functionalities.

 \begin{itemize} \item Input and Output Buffers: They are used to store flits for incoming and outgoing communication.
 There are multiple buffers for multiple virtual channels in a single port. \item Route Computation Unit: It determines the output port for the flit according to the routing protocol.
 Route computation will be done for the head flit.
-The body flits and tail flit will follow the same route. \item VC Allocator: It assigns a free virtual channel buffer at the downstream router for the outgoing port. \item Switch Allocator: It arbitrates between two or more flits that are going to use the same output port via switch simultaneously. \item Crossbar Switch: It allows flits to reach the output buffers according to previous calculations.
+Body flits and the tail flit will follow the same route. \item VC Allocator: It assigns a free virtual channel buffer at the downstream router for the outgoing port. \item Switch Allocator: It arbitrates between two or more flits that are going to use the same output port via switch simultaneously. \item Crossbar Switch: It allows flits to reach the output buffers according to previous calculations.
 The crossbar switch is capable of supporting multiple flits simultaneously. \end{itemize}